woossi0/suite/docs/usermanual/source/intro/installation/redhat/postinstall.rst

 #.
 The `Tomcat <http://tomcat.apache.org/>`_ web server that contains all the OpenGeo web applications such as GeoServer, GeoWebCache, and GeoExplorer.

 #.
 The `PostgreSQL <http://www.postgresql.org/>`_ database server with the PostGIS spatial extensions.

+.. note:: The Tomcat service used by OpenGeo Suite is pulled in from standard repository sources, and is not specific to OpenGeo Suite.

 Controlling the Tomcat service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^